 Choral masterworks in Liturgy

 Almost all of the greatest composers of the western musical canon have written music for use in worship, including major works such as Mass settings and Canatas.
 Over the years, St. Bartholomew's has distinguished itself as a musical destination by including hundreds of such works, often with chamber orchestra, as a part of our communal worship.
 Through A Choral Feast, we endeavor to present these great masterworks as they were originally intended by their creators: offered not in concert, but rather as a part of worship, in gratitude to the almighty.

-Recent featured works have included Vierne's Messe Solennelle, Mozart's Missa Brevis in B-flat (K.275), Mendelssohn's Deutsche Liturgie, Franz Schubert's Mass No. 4 in C Major, D. 452, and music of Johann Sebastian Bach.
+Recently featured works have included Duruflé's Requiem, Haydn's Missa Sancti Nicolai, Vierne's Messe Solennelle, Mozart's Missa Brevis in B-flat (K.275), Mendelssohn's Deutsche Liturgie, Franz Schubert's Mass No. 4 in C Major, D. 452, Jonathan Dove’s Missa Brevis, Britten's Rejoice in the Lamb, and music of Johann Sebastian Bach.

-Recent Choral Feasts have celebrated Americana for July 4th, music of gay composers for Pride Weekend, themes of heroism and service for Memorial Day.
-They sometimes mark red letter days in the cycle of the church year, such as the Last Sunday after the Epiphany, or All Saints Day.
+Recent Choral Feasts have celebrated Americana for July 4th, music of LGBTQ composers for Pride Weekend, themes of heroism and service for Memorial Day.
+They sometimes mark red-letter days in the cycle of the church year, such as the Last Sunday after the Epiphany or All Saints Day.

-Recent featured composers have included Felix Mendelssohn, Johann Sebastian Bach, Giovanni Pierluigi da Palestrina, and Tomas Luis da Victoria, among others.
+Recently featured composers have included Felix Mendelssohn, Johann Sebastian Bach, Giovanni Pierluigi da Palestrina, Ralph Vaughan Williams, and Tomas Luis da Victoria, among others.